Information about preservation funds

 For preservation fund accounts please make deposits to the following bank account with your portfolio number as a reference:

 |Account name||PSGAML Compulsory Deposit Account|

 |Deposit reference number||Your unit trust portfolio reference number or ID number|

 For a full list of PSG Online banking details click here.

-Click here to view a list of available funds
+Please click here to view a complete list of our funds and fees.

 Q: Are there limits on the number of switches permitted each year?